Draft Blueprint for the Western Parkland City

 This Draft Blueprint has been prepared by the Western Parkland City Authority to provide a central resource on the existing, future and emerging priorities required to deliver the vision for the Western Parkland City.
 Accordingly, many of these priorities will require further planning and consultation before governments commit the resources for detailed investigation and implementation.

 The WPCA will review feedback from stakeholders and refresh priorities periodically, so that the Draft Blueprint adapts as the city evolves.
-Feedback will be critical to inform WPCA’s city coordination role and our work with key stakeholders.
+Feedback is critical to inform WPCA’s city coordination role and our work with key stakeholders.

 Info line: 1800 312 999